oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/load-balancer-query/load-balancer-query.md

 6. Report is complete.

-    - Congratulations !
-You have successfully built a **Cluster Monitoring Query** with dynamic drill downs.
+    - You have successfully built a **Cluster Monitoring Query** with dynamic drill downs.

     - Click on any non-zero value for the **Load Balancer Errors** column to drill down and view the second report.